ruiying-ocean/blog/content/posts/2022-10-06-bayesian-analysis-mcmc/index.md

   url: ''
 ---

-## The main reason to use MCMC: integral
+## The main reason of using MCMC: integral

 The computational difficulties of integral in the denominator is an unsolved problem.
 This can be trick because there're can be multiple integral for multiple parameters.
-So we use simulation method to skip this part, from [Prior] and [Likelihood] to [Posterior]
+So we use simulation method to skip this part, from [Prior] and [Likelihood] to [Posterior].
+The prior distribution and its hyperparameters are determined by authors.
+The likelihood are from the distribution of interest and samples.

 ## MCMC to estimate posterior distribution of targeted parameters